Skip to Main Content

 Where Provençal Pace Meets Modern Technique

 The Alpilles provide an unlikely backdrop for serious modern cooking.
-Saint-Rémy-de-Provence has positioned itself, over the past decade, as one of the few small Provençal towns where the dining scene warrants planning a trip around — not simply around.
+Saint-Rémy-de-Provence has positioned itself, over the past decade, as one of the few small Provençal towns where the dining scene warrants planning a trip around, not simply as an afterthought.
 At the mid-range of that scene, between the rustic bistrot tradition of places like Chapeau de Paille - Bistrot Provençal and the two higher-tier addresses at L'Auberge de Saint-Rémy - Fanny Rey & Jonathan Wahid and Restaurant de Tourrel, Le V occupies a particular position: a Michelin Plate-recognised address at the €€€ tier, where the expectation is craft without ceremony.

 Approach the restaurant on the Chemin Canto Cigalo and you are already outside the town's pedestrian centre, on a route that softens the transition from the plane-tree-lined squares to something quieter.
 That geographic remove matters in the ritual of a meal here.
 The setting primes a certain pace, one that Provençal dining has long understood: arrival is the first act of the meal, not merely the logistics of it.